Scroll To Bottom To Purchase

 3. Caselaw related to bias in IQ test results and student first amendment issues.

-Anne M. McGinnis, Ph.D., J.D., is an attorney at Harris Beach PLLC and represents school districts for special education, general education, and labor matters.
-Anne was previously a school psychologist in the public schools.
+Anne M. McGinnis, Ph.D., J.D., is an attorney at Bond, Schoeneck & King PLLC and represents school districts for special education, general education, and labor matters.
+Anne was previously a school psychologist in the New York public schools for 5 years.
 Anne is a licensed attorney, licensed psychologist, certified school psychologist, and certified music teacher.

 Attendee Feedback: